ln-komandur/linux-utils/Readme.md

 # Speeding up the boot process
 Run `DisableUnnecessaryServices.sh` to disable `NetworkManager-wait-online.service` , `plymouth-quit-wait.service` , `ModemManager.service` , `ofono.service` (IF Installed)

-Remove `splash` in this line in `/etc/default/grub` and `usbcore.autosuspend=-1` to make the mic in the USB Web Cam work
+Remove `splash` in this line in `/etc/default/grub` and `usbcore.autosuspend=-1` to make the mic in the USB Web Cam work.

 `#GRUB_CMDLINE_LINUX_DEFAULT="quiet splash"` to `GRUB_CMDLINE_LINUX_DEFAULT="quiet usbcore.autosuspend=-1"`and run `sudo update-grub`